wintersim/fiddler-spotify-adblock/README.md

 * Maybe you need to change your Reference Path and/or the copy Path according to [this](https://docs.telerik.com/fiddler/Extend-Fiddler/CreateExtension)
 * Restart Fiddler

+Also make sure that you enabled HTTPS-Decryption in Tools->Options->HTTPS->Decrypt HTTPS traffic, otherwise it won't work!

 ## Also

 If you don't want to keep the Fiddler GUI open, install it as a service.
 [Here's](http://fiddler.wikidot.com/runasservice) how to do that.